 I can’t even describe how good the food was on this trip – I know, everything tastes better outdoors, but the guides were amazing – cooking outdoors, using whatever they had packed in the boats and we had 3 delicious meals each day.
 Even the quick lunches they threw together on the beach were delicious!
 One night we had salmon, wild rice and veggies, followed by a delicious dessert of strawberry shortcake.
 Another night we had bacon wrapped filet mignon, mashed potatoes and caesar salad.
 And did I mention the 3 hot men doing all this cooking and cleaning for us?

 Our last day on the river had a sad feeling – it was all ending way too soon.
-It was another lazy river day with fewer rapids, and we would end at Lake Powell, where our charter flight awaits.
+It was another lazy river day with fewer rapids, ending at Lake Powell, where our charter flight awaits.

 I’m not gonna lie, I was terrified of this plane.
 At one point, I had looked into having my car shuttled down here, but it was too expensive.
 So I was stuck.
 OMG, am I glad I did this!
 This was absolutely a case of “fake it ’til you make it” – I plastered a smile on my face, kept my eyes glued through my camera viewfinder and took about 400 pictures.
 It was incredible, though!
 I’ve since grown fond of small planes.